Trauma: Tigers Everywhere

 As such, whether or not someone experiences the effects of trauma does depend on the type of event that occurs.
 Until person is able to adequately resolve the experience, the effects of trauma continue and worsen over time.
 To understand why this occurs, it’s helpful to know a bit about memory.

 It may surprise you to learn that regular memories are not exact representations of your past.
-Memories are continually updated.
+Memories adapt and continually update.
 Your recall of past events are influenced by your present experience, beliefs, future expectations, current values, bias, drives, and interpretations.
 In other words, your memories update every time they are recalled.
 These updates allow us to make better predictions about the world.
 Trauma memories provide us with yet another challenge.

-For a long time it was assumed that trauma memories didn’t change.
+For a long time, people assumed that trauma memories didn’t change.
 However, emerging studies show that these memories do change.
 They change in a very specific way.
 Trauma memories grow in intensity.
 Consequently, a traumatic event is recalled as more traumatic than when it was first experienced.
 In effect, it’s over-remembered.

 Once Bitten, Twice Shy